Sexual bullying: Appearance

 Research suggests that physical appearance plays a role in sexual bullying among youth.
 A 2010 study that observed sexual bullying in 5 European countries found that 85% of participants had experienced at least one form of sexual bullying victimization.
 The female adolescents experienced more sexual bullying victimization including sexual harassment, sexual assault, and being bullied for their appearance compared than their male counterparts.

-Another study, using the Comprehensive Assessment of School Bullying (CASB) measured students’ self-perceived attractiveness and whether or not they were involved in sexual bullying by way of being a perpetrator, victim, observer, or if they had friends that were perpetrators of sexual bullying.
+Another study, using the Comprehensive Assessment of School Bullying (CASB), measured students’ self-perceived attractiveness and whether or not they were involved in sexual bullying by way of being a perpetrator, victim, observer, or if they had friends that were perpetrators of sexual bullying.
 80% of female students and 66% of male students reported that they were average looking compared to their peers.
 Among those that self-reported as average looking, they were found to be both perpetrators and victims of sexual bullying, observers of sexual bullying, and having friends that commit sexual bullying all at a higher rate of those that reported being either above or below average attractiveness.

 Associated effects and risks

 Victims of sexual bullying may struggle with depression, anxiety, isolation, low self-esteem, eating disorders, post-traumatic stress disorder (PTSD) and other mental health issues.
 In some cases, sexual bullying can lead to self-harm or even suicide.

 The American Association of University Women identified behaviors of sexual bullying victims including negative-self talk via guilt or self-blaming, physically avoiding peers via changing their seat in class or staying home from school, feeling embarrassed or afraid, becoming unable to identify when unwanted sexual interactions are taking place, accepting sexually bullying as an unavoidable occurrence, and emotional withdrawal from romantic relationships.

 Bullied sexual minority females are more likely to experience depression and suicidal ideation than their sexual minority male and heterosexual counterparts.
 Female victims of bullying and sexual harassment have also displayed significantly impacted physical health and symptoms of post-traumatic-stress disorder (PTSD).

 Students that reported being bullied because of their sexuality reported having difficulty with sleep and intense feelings of loneliness.
-Additionally, those facing sexuality based bullying can become perpetrators of sexual bullying by way of proving themselves to be heterosexual to their bullies and peers.
+Additionally, those facing sexuality-based bullying can become perpetrators of sexual bullying by way of proving themselves to be heterosexual to their bullies and peers.

 The Center for Victim research found a relationship between adolescent sexual violence and teen dating violence.
 Those that engage in sexual bullying as a young child are more likely to be perpetrators of teen dating violence and sexual harassment later in life.

-The existence of sexual bullying amongst school children has been described as, “manifestations of sexual power struggles,” (Duncan 1999), as youth discover there are social benefits to being dominant and masculine.
+The existence of sexual bullying amongst school children has been described as, "manifestations of sexual power struggles", as youth discover there are social benefits to being dominant and masculine.
 Both male and female students enact violence on their peers as a self-protective measure to avoid being seen as a weak, easy, feminine target.